Jersey's Best Dancers: Composition and lyrics

 Musically, the sound of Jersey's Best Dancers has been described as melodic hardcore, hardcore punk, punk rock, and pop-punk.
 Bart Niedzialkowski of Punk Planet said Lifetime's "formula was simple: hard, fast and aggressive punk rock touched up with a healthy dose of melody".
 He said the lyrics tackled "deeply personal and emotional tinges" that made for a "raw and searing combination of uncompromising hardcore punk and smart, introspective writing".
 The album's opening track, "Turnpike Gates", starts with fast-tempo guitarwork and drum parts, before giving way to Katz's lyrics on lost love.
 The title of "Young, Loud, and Scotty" cribs its name from a Dead Boys release; an alternative version of the track was previously released on the compilation Punk Uprisings Vol. 2 (1997).

 "Francie Nolan" opens with guitar chords that ring out, before pausing on one measure, and then shifting into a fast tempo.
 The mid-tempo "25 Cent Giraffes" is followed by the ballad-like "Hey Catrine", and the hardcore punk song "Bringin' It Backwards"; an alternative version of the latter was previously released on the compilation The Tie That Binds (1996).
 In "How We Are", Katz tackles complaints against the band, and is followed by the slower-paced "Theme Song for a New Brunswick Basement Show".
 The latter sees Katz talking about standing next to a girl at a basement, pondering on whether she would break his heart; an alternative version of the track was previously released on the compilation Anti-Matter (1996).
-The closing track, "The Verona Kings", also details with criticism towards Lifetime.
+The closing track, "The Verona Kings", also deals with criticism towards Lifetime.